pimsmath/onlinecourses2020/content/home/announcement.md

 weight: 1  # Order that this section will appear.

 title: |
-  **NEW COURSES AVAILABLE** Courses in the Upcoming Courses section are now available for registration.
+  **NEW COURSES AVAILABLE** Courses in the [Current Courses](#currentcourses) section are now available for registration.
 WDA deadlines may be as early as July at some sites so students are encouraged to register early!
 ---